Bealby/magnet-fishing/README.md

 - In the terminal install the Flask `requirements.txt` file using the command `pip3 freeze --local > requirements.txt`

+- For local deployment in GitPod, plesase create the file `env.py` which will containe confidential `USER KEYS` that can be provided upon request.

+- The app can then be run by tying the command `python3 app.py`in the terminal

 **Step-3 - Connecting GitHub to Heroku for deployment**

 - In the terminal log into Heroku using the command `heroku login`

+- Enter your `Email`and `Password` when prompted

+- Heroku Apps created can be viewed using the command `heroku apps`

+- Set up `Heroku` as `Master` branch using the command `heroku git:remote -a app-name`.
+  The `app-name` being the name of the `Heroku App` created in Step-1.

+- In the terminal type the command `echo web: python app.py > Procfile`

+- Then the command `heroku ps:scale web=1`

+- Finally to update:

+    - `git init`
+    - `git add .`
+    - `git commit -m ""`
+    - `git push -u heroku master` (Push to heroku)
+    - `git push origin master` (Push locally to GitHub)